 Suzie MacKenzie studied Fine Art as a mature student at the University of Loughborough, before returning to the northern Highlands of Scotland where she now lives and works.
 In 2013 she attended a series of workshops at the Highland Print Studio in Inverness which rekindled her love of collagraph, and since that time has worked almost exclusively in the medium.
 She continues to develop her practise and has attended courses and workshops in collagraph run by celebrated printmakers including Charles Shearer (at Leicester Print Workshop) and Nicholas Devison (Edinburgh Printmakers).
 Suzie draws on her previous career as a teacher as well as her printmaking experience to teach occasional workshops, and has been involved in delivering projects to local community groups.
-She has described her process for Jackson's Art blog and AccessArt, and is currently writing a book on the subject entitled Making Collagraph Prints, due for publication in early summer 2019.
+She has described her process for Jackson's Art blog and AccessArt, and has recently written a book on the subject entitled Making Collagraph Prints, published by The Crowood Press in May 2019.
 She is a member of An Talla Solais, Ullapool, Highland Print Studio, Inverness and the Society of Scottish Artists and has recently completed a Master of Arts degree with Distinction in Contemporary Art and Archaeology at the University of the Highlands and Islands.

 Suzie’s work has been exhibited nationally and internationally and can be seen in exhibitions, galleries and at print fairs across Scotland and the north of England.
 She has had collagraph prints selected for the Center for Contemporary Printmaking's Tenth Biennial International Miniature Print Exhibition in 2015, Royal Birmingham Society of Artists’ biennial Print Prize Exhibition in 2014 and 2016, the Society of Scottish Artists’ 118th and 119th Annual Exhibitions, and was invited to exhibit in the Master Printmakers show at Leeds Craft Centre and Design Gallery in 2017.
 In 2022 she was awarded a commission by the Royal Society of Antiquaries of Scotland, working with Archaeology Shetland to create an artwork on the theme of climate change archaeology.
 Her work is held in private collections in UK, Europe, North America and Australasia.